UQ-RCC/pitschi-docs/checklist-pitschi.md

 ![image](images/pitschiLogo.jpg)

-### Particle Imaging depoT using Storage caCHing Infrastructure checklist
+## Particle Imaging depoT using Storage caCHing Infrastructure

 - [ ] book session in PPMS.
 - [ ] login in to PPMS Tracker on instrument.